rishabht2112/tiktok_clone/README.md

 How to run the app:
 Open the repo after forking from github from Android studio:
 Run the : flutter pub get in terminal
-Followed by running the app on emulator using the run button in android studio by running the main.dart.
+Followed by running the app on emulator using the run button in android studio by running the main.dart file.